 What Benefits Are Out

-Secondly, Disney’s Magical Express will not continue after the end of 2021.
+Secondly, Disney’s Magical Express has ended.
 Disney did offer complimentary transportation from the airport to your Disney Resort hotel and back again.
 This service included luggage transfers and would save guests a lot of time because they didn’t have to claim their luggage.

 Lastly, Extra Magic Hours, as we knew them, are no more.
 Not at this time, anyway.
 Disney has implemented the early theme park benefit we discussed earlier, and it appears that it will be a new way of doing things.
 At least through the 18-month celebration of the 50th anniversary.